-Publik Secrets is the umbrella for a constellation of multi-disciplined projects led by George Rahi and Robyn Jacob.
+Publik Secrets is the umbrella for a constellation of multi-disciplined projects.
 In residence at the Hadden Park fieldhouse since 2015, our work has included a variety of public space interventions, performances, installations, and ephemeral gatherings connected thematically to ideas of the soundscape, or acoustic commons, as a participatory space.
 Our projects frequently involve collaborating with artists and community members in open ended activities, and have included a 24-Hour Karaoke marathon, sound-walks, experimental musical instrument building workshops, improvisation workshops, outdoor films, gamelan music workshops, listening parties, and festivals for creative sonic loitering.

 we are located in unceded xʷməθkwəy̓əm, Sḵwx̱wú7mesh, and Səl̓ílwətaʔ territories, Vancouver, British Columbia

 To hear about all of our event notifications, SIGNUP FOR OUR EMAIL NEWSLETTER